josephtownshend/myrecovery_tech_test/README.md

 and it returns a prettified JSON output.

 One note on the JSON data is that I had to change the `onLeave` booleans to a string as it was throwing errors.
 I'm not sure why this is happening but I'll come back to it if I have time.

-At this point I want to try and expose more endpoints, I'm not really sure how to go about this so I'm going to first try and just create a function to expose the {'firstName': 'Mary'}.

-I have written a basic function following the format of the `def_team` function that returns {'firstName': 'Mary'}
+At this point I want to try and expose more endpoints, I'm not really sure how to go about this so I'm going to first try and just create a function to expose the `{'firstName': 'Mary'}`.
+I have written a basic function following the format of the `def_team` function that returns `{'firstName': 'Mary'}`

 ![screenshot of firstName JSON output](https://github.com/josephtownshend/myrecovery_tech_test/blob/master/Images/firstName.jpg)